 He taught 111 student percussionists alongside marimba virtuoso She-e Wu and Marc Damoulakis, Principal Percussion of the Cleveland Orchestra and NWS alumnus.

 Piano Fellow John Wilson was the Principal Keyboardist for the Napa Valley Festival Orchestra, under the direction of Stéphane Denève, which included performances with Joshua Bell, Gloria Estefan, chamber concerts and a performance of Rachmaninoff's Second Piano Concerto

 Viola Fellow Elizabeth Oka served as Principal Viola of the Des Moines Metro Opera, performing alongside Cello Fellow Jacob Hanegan (pictured below), and NWS alumni Kevin Kunkel (cello) and Evan Epifanio (bassoon).

-First-year Cello Fellow Blake-Anthony Johnson was soloist with the New York Symphony Ensemble for its tour of Japan in July.
+First-year Cello Fellow Blake-Anthony Johnson was a member of the New York Symphony Ensemble for its tour of Japan in July.

 Joining him were NWS alumni Benjamin Carson (violin), Hilary Glen (cello) and Oboe Fellow Adèle-Marie Buis.

 Several Fellows and alumni connected at the Tanglewood Music Festival in Massachusetts.